 4.8.
 More recursion tools

-We first defined recursion as a particular case of the interpretation of a draft in an algebra, whose proof of existence was a little hard (its use of the conditional operator may be removed by adding the proper justifications).
+We first defined recursion as a particular case of the interpretation of a draft in an algebra.
 Here we shall review diverse variants of this construction, which can be useful in diverse contexts.

 Well-founded recursion